bitcoin deposits

 a ledger is an immutable chain of updates, containing the hash of the previous update and signed by the ledger’s operator. different types of update have different rules governing when and how they can be used. ledgers are self descriptive, their updates publicly available and non-repudiable, allowing anyone to evaluate conformance

-ledgers have a single active operator, but are cooperatively maintained by the mesh. any operator can create one, but should they disappear or become dishonest a different operator will be assigned, along with reserves. the currently active operator is identified by the pubkey that was used to sign to most recent co-signed update
+ledgers have a single active operator, but are cooperatively maintained by the mesh. any operator can create one, but should they disappear or become dishonest a different operator will be assigned, along with reserves. the currently active operator is identified by the pubkey that was used to sign the most recent co-signed update

 deposits

-it is in the operator’s discretion to create on-chain funding offers or lightning invoices on behalf of a deposit. if they do, these should be co-signed by a quorum member, and the wallet should verify this signature. offers and invoices are not part of the ledger, so it is the wallet’s responsibility to verify signatures and retain them as evidence
+it is in the operator’s discretion to create on-chain funding offers on behalf of a deposit. if they do, these should be co-signed by a quorum member, and the wallet should verify this signature. offers and invoices are not part of the ledger, so it is the wallet’s responsibility to verify signatures and retain them as evidence

 fees